h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Training
 ~~~~~~~~

 Here’s an example showing basic usage of the ``h2o.automl()`` function in *R* and the ``H2OAutoML`` class in *Python*.
-For demonstration purposes only, we explicitly specify the the ``x`` argument, even though on this dataset, that's not required.
+For demonstration purposes only, we explicitly specify the ``x`` argument, even though on this dataset, that's not required.
 With this dataset, the set of predictors is all columns other than the response.
 Like other H2O algorithms, the default value of ``x`` is "all columns, excluding ``y``", so that will produce the same result.

 .. tabs::